divakarmanivel/xcloudtv/README.md

-# xcloudtv
+# XCloud TV

-An app for XCloud gaming on android TVs
+An app for using Microsoft Cloud gaming on android TVs.